githubEdit

 How to Recognize Verifier Errors

-When the verifier rejects a program, your pods won't start.
-You'll see errors like this in the logs:
+When the verifier rejects a program, pods fail to start.
+The logs show errors like:

 Common Verifier Errors (And What They Mean)